fnava/agn-feedback/README.md

-# Did AGNs supressed start formation in massive galaxies?
+# Did AGNs supress the star formation of massive galaxies?

 ## Jupyter and Python for the data analysis